bogdankrenz/data_mining_SO2024/data/raw/README.md

 | n1000_4      | object | Number of establishments: 5000 or more Employees |     N     |
 | x_nf         | object | Noise flag fields                                |     N     |

-Maybe we should think of a way to squash the n fields if we want to use them for our project.
+Maybe we should think of a way to squash the _n_ fields if we want to use them for our project.

-## Production Index

-## Wages